aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

 ``NEURON_TRANSFER_WITH_STATIC_RING_OPS``

 - The list of torch.nn.Modules that will have all parameter input buffers marked as static to enable runtime optimizations.
-The default is "Embedding,LayerNorm,Linear,Conv2d,BatchNorm2d".
+The default is "Embedding,LayerNorm,Linear,Conv2d,BatchNorm2d" for torch-neuronx 1.13/2.1 and "Embedding" for torch-neuronx 2.1 starting in SDK release 2.20.

 ``NEURONCORE_NUM_DEVICES`` **[Use only with xmp.spawn]**